-Comments: Mr. Joseph Student performed in an excellent to outstanding fashion during his Pediatric Clerkship.
-Faculty and housestaff rated his self-directed learning skills as outstanding, his medical knowledge and clinical application of knowledge were rated as excellent to outstanding, his communication skills and professional qualities as excellent and his interpersonal relationships with patients and peers as very good.
-His potential as a houseofficer is excellent.
-His score on the final oral examination was 40/40.
-The result of his NBME shelf examination was in the 90th percentile.
-Joseph's overall performance was excellent to outstanding, and he has earned a grade of High Pass for his pediatric clerkship.
+Overall grade based on: Inpatient Clinical: 20%, Shelf Exam: 20%, Clinical presentation preceptor evaluation: 20%, Outpatient Clinical: 15%, Clinical reasoning assessment: 10%, Case seminar preceptor evaluation: 5%, Observed clinical encounter: 5%, Soap Note Form: 5% her Pediatric Clerkship.
+Faculty and housestaff rated her self-directed learning skills as outstanding, her medical knowledge and clinical application of knowledge were rated as excellent to outstanding, her communication skills and professional qualities as excellent and her interpersonal relationships with patients and peers as very good.
+Her potential as a house officer is excellent.
+Her score on the final oral examination was 40/40.
+The result of her NBME shelf examination was in the 90th percentile.
+Leslie's overall performance was excellent to outstanding, and examination was in the 90th percentile.
+Leslie's overall performance was excellent to outsta she has earned a grade of High Pass for her pediatric clerkship.